 We arrived naked in this new world, and — like Adam and Eve — still don’t have clothing Continue reading "A few words about trust"

 That’s because our apps and browsers are personal and private.
-So are the devices on which we use them
+So are the devices on which we use them.
+Simple as that.
+(HT to @Apple for digging that fact.)

 To help online advertising business and the publications they support understand what ought to be obvious (but isn’t yet), let’s clear up some misconceptions: